oormicreations/VSEIndic/README.md

 # VSE Indic
 A free and open source addon for Blender.
 It renders text in Indic or any other complex languages accurately in Blender's video sequence editor.
+It also has some utilities for creation of guides, vignettes and shapes as VS strips.

 ---